13 Things to Do in Dubai in October

 Cruises and Dubai| ©35mmMan

-There is no more ideal plan for the month of October in Dubai than booking a dinner cruise, a time when the weather will allow you to make the most of this romantic experience.
+There’s no better plan for October in Dubai than booking a dinner cruise, a time when the weather lets you fully enjoy this romantic experience.

-In this tour of approximately 1 hour and 30 minutes in a luxurious boat, you can admire wonderful panoramic views of the illuminated city and its main buildings such as the Arabian Tower or the Burj Al Arab, while enjoying a delicious buffet style dinner with Arabic and international dishes, including a welcome drink.
+On this approximately 1 hour and 30-minute tour aboard a luxurious boat, you’ll admire stunning panoramic views of the illuminated city and its main landmarks, such as the Arabian Tower and the Burj Al Arab, while enjoying a delicious buffet-style dinner featuring Arabic and international dishes, which includes a welcome drink.

 Book a dinner cruise in Dubai